JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8031 days**.
+Here is a random fact about me - I have been on this planet for **8032 days**.

-And here is a just a random fact -  **It is said that grapefruit got its name because it grows like grapes in clusters.
-One cluster can have up to 25 grapefruits**.
+And here is a just a random fact -  **St. Patrick explained the Holy Trinity to King Laoghaire, using the shamrock to illustrate the trinity**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)